lapig-ufg/TheroPoDa/docs/theropoda.md

 ### 1.`getTimeSeries`

 This function is responsible to get the time series of Sentinel 2 data throught Earth Engine.
 It needs a `geometry` object in the `ee.Feature()` formart and the choosed vector propertie ID as the `id_field`.

-  Parameters:
+#### Parameters
 - `geometry`: An ee.Feature() object representing the area of interest.
 - `bestEffort`: A boolean indicating whether to use a larger pixel (10m to 30m) if the polygon area is too big (default is False).

-  Returns:
+#### Returns
 - NDVI time series data along with other information for the specified geometry.

 ### 2.`build_time_series`

 Builds and writes NDVI time series data for a target vector asset, processing one polygon at a time.

-  Parameters:
+#### Parameters
 - `index`: Index of the object being processed.
 - `obj`: Object ID for which the time series is being generated.
 - `id_field`: Field name representing the ID in the vector asset.
 - `outfile`: Output file path to write the time series data.
 - `asset`: Earth Engine vector asset.
 - `bestEffort`: A boolean indicating whether to use a larger scale if needed (default is False).

-  Returns:
+#### Returns
 - True if processing is successful, None if the polygon area is too small, False if an error occurs during processing and restart the process using the bestEffort approach.

 ### 3.`build_time_series_check`